Ubehebe/bazel-worker-examples/README.md

 Persistent workers are not documented on docs.bazel.build, though their existence is mentioned in a few places.
 The best resources seem to be [this bazel-discuss thread](https://groups.google.com/forum/#!msg/bazel-discuss/oAEnuhYOPm8/ol7hf4KWJgAJ) from 2016 and [this Medium post](https://medium.com/@mmorearty/how-to-create-a-persistent-worker-for-bazel-7738bba2cabb) from 2017.
-The rest of this readme uses concepts from these resources.
+Together, they give a pretty good picture of how to write an action to take advantage of worker execution, so I won't explain this again here.

 ## What this repo is

-This repository defines a simple rule, [echo](echo.bzl), that can be powered by a tool written in any language.
+This repository defines a simple rule, [echo](rules/echo.bzl), that can be powered by a tool written in any language.
 The tool is intentionally trivial: it copies the contents of a file given by an `--in` flag to a file given by the `--out` flag.

 This repo includes two implementations of the tool, in Java and Python.
 It runs them in several worker and non-worker configurations, and checks that the output from each is identical.
-(I welcome pull requests adding more languages; see below.)
+(I welcome pull requests adding more languages.)
 Since the email and blog post mentioned above are mostly JVM-centric, I figured I would learn about persistent workers by implementing one in a different language.
 So I did.
 Here's what I learned.